 After speaking to staff members at Boots in the Portland Building, Irons discovered that the shop often throw away large amounts of perfectly fresh sandwiches, pastas and salads, however she was denied permission to save this wastage to give to those in need due to a company wide policy, and told that any member of staff going against this, would be sacked.
 Whilst on their website, Boots boast about their various commitments to reducing waste, unsurprisingly there is no mention of the abhorrent amount of food they throw out on a weekly basis.
 In a statement provided to BBC’s Watchdog however the company said: “The majority of our food waste is short shelf life chilled sandwiches, salads and sushi, with a remaining shelf life of hours between the store closing time and midnight, which makes it more challenging to donate”.
 Although health and safety is of utmost importance, the other cafes on University Park campus have considered the precautions and signed a disclaimer regarding some of these concerns.
-The Street Kitchen also opens in the hours between the store’s closing time and midnight; alleviating this problem and arousing questions upon why Boots would not get involved with this tangible bid to both reduce waste and help those in need.
+The Street Kitchen also opens in the hours between the store’s closing time and midnight; alleviating this problem and arousing questions upon why Boots would not get involved with this tangible bid to both reduce food waste and help those in need, especially as they have previously been generous with the charity in providing other, non-edible donations.
 Irons also faced difficulties when appealing for waste donations from outlets on Jubilee campus, with staff telling her that although they have been rumoured to give excess produce to students over the weekend, this is not actually the case, and much of it is simply thrown out.

 Whilst the charity is not short on food donations, there can never be enough to give out to those who don’t know if and when their next meal is coming, particularly when so many food outlets are needlessly throwing out food.
 With big hopes for the next few years, you can get involved by visiting their website: http://tracysstreetkitchen.co.uk/.